-Dr. Sara Ababneh is Assistant Professor at the University of Jordan’s Center for Strategic Studies.
-She is the Refugee Studies Diploma and CSS Internship program coordinator.
-Dr. Ababneh earned her DPhil in Politics and International Relations from the St. Antony’s College, University of Oxford in 2010.
-She wrote her dissertation on female Islamists in Hamas in occupied Palestine and the Islamic Action Front in Jordan.
+Sara Ababneh is Assistant Professor at the University of Jordan’s Center for Strategic Studies.
+She is the Refugee Studies Diploma and CSS Internship program coordinator, and she wrote her dissertation on female Islamists in Hamas in occupied Palestine and the Islamic Action Front in Jordan.

 Mimi Abramovitz is Bertha Capen Reynolds Professor at the Silberman School of Social Work at Hunter College.
-She has published widely on issues related to women, poverty, human rights and the U.S/ Welfare State.
-Professor Abramovitz is currently writing a book on the history of low-income women’s activism in the U.S.
+She has published widely on issues related to women, poverty, human rights and the U.S Welfare State.

-Hülya Adak is Assistant Professor of Comparative Literature at Sabancı University.
-She has published essays on Ottoman-Turkish memoirs and biographies, national myths, gender and sexuality, and the Armenian deportations during World War I in leading journals such as the South Atlantic Quarterly, PMLA, Biography, and New Perspectives on Turkey.
+Hülya Adak is an Assistant Professor of Comparative Literature at Sabancı University.
+She has published essays on Ottoman-Turkish memoirs and biographies, national myths, gender and sexuality, and the Armenian deportations during World War I.

 Senior Research Fellow, Institut d'Études Politiques (Sciences Po), Paris